rsnakano/my-portfolio/src/pages/Articles/Content/Piece1/Piece1.md

 ##*The second part was built on March 2021*

-      In the midst of the pandemic that suspended classes for almost half a year by then, my organization, ACM (Association for Computing Machinery), wanted to take this time to build the organization's official website.
+      In the midst of the pandemic that suspended classes for almost half a year by then, my organization, ACM (Association for Computing Machinery), wanted to take that time to build the organization's official website.
 To do this, they wanted to get volunteers to be trained by a senior member on web development (front end), so I volunteered.
 Our whole training was basically a hands-on experience, since after a brief session explaining